 Prescribers can check patient eligibility:

-- in Health Professional Online Services (HPOS) through the registered patients on their practice list, or
+- in Health Professional Online Services (HPOS) through the registered patients on their practice list

 - by contacting us.

 Closing the Gap PBS prescriptions

 To grant the benefits of the measure to a registered patient, prescribers must annotate the patient’s prescription.
 The annotation should indicate that the pharmacist should dispense the medication with co-payment relief.
 Closing the Gap prescriptions will have either an automated annotation or a manual annotation.